herecydev/herecydev.github.io/_drafts/HowToScrum.md

 > "Multitasking does not work," says Hanselman.
 "The optimal number of threads in any system is one thread.
 That is a computer science fact and if you think you can multitask, you're wrong."
 > [Scott Hanselman](http://www.hanselman.com/blog/ScottHanselmansCompleteListOfProductivityTips.aspx)

 When committing to the sprint backlog, the team are ensuring that the *most important* pieces of work are delivered.
+That means